ricardo-quinones/super_serialize/README.md

 # SuperSerialize

-A super, simple way to serialize anything from fixnums and floats to arrays and hashes.
+A super, simple way to serialize anything from Fixnums and Floats to Arrays, Hashes, Times and Dates.

 ## Installation